amitsiwach/SQL/README.md

 # SQL_assignments
-This repository consists of SQL Assignments
+This repository consists of SQL notebooks from basic to Advanced.